 20 to 45 €

-The A-flat major sonata op.
+The A-flat major Sonata op.
 110 is considered an autobiographical confession on Beethoven’s part: he was convalescing from severe illness, and its mood alternates between contemplative sorrow, rustic coarseness and religious ecstasy.
-In contrast, we know nothing about the origin of Mozart’s Sonata KV 570, which begins with a swaying unisono theme.
+In contrast, we know nothing about the origin of Mozart’s Sonata K. 570, which begins with a swaying unisono theme.
 Like Beethoven, Mozart too combines in his late piano sonatas polyphonic compositional elements and improvisatory joy in the most stunning of ways.
-Franz Schubert’s A major sonata is a unique mixture of dramatic gesture, cantabile intimacy and impish playfulness.
-The melodic structure of the themes, particularly of the final rondo, suggests the inspired Lieder composer at many junctures.
+Franz Schubert’s A major Sonata D 959 is a unique mixture of dramatic gesture, cantabile intimacy and impish playfulness.
+The melodic structure of the themes, particularly of the final rondo, suggests the inspired lieder composer at many junctures.